apple2062/airbnb-Django/README.md

 # Airbnb clone

-cloning airbnb with Python , Django, Tailwind and moere!!!
+cloning airbnb with Python , Django, Tailwind and more!!!